rmanganiello/i-want-a-ps5/README.md

 Check for [the report file](./report.json) to check current PS5 stock status in different websites.

-This file is refreshed every 5 hours.
+This file is refreshed every 1 hour.